reecemartin/reecemartin.ca/README.md

 I readded some text from my OG site however I was having some alignment issued, I fixed this by setting the margin on the H3 for this text to "auto".

 ![Text - After](https://github.com/reecemartin/reecemartin.github.io/blob/master/personalwebsite2020/src/Images/TextReAligned.png?raw=true)

+### Update April 26 - 2020

+Last time I posted the biggest issue I was facing was a bug which meant that only a single picture card could open at once.
+Notably, the individual cards could be opened and closed but, if one card was open and another was clicked it would automatically close the open card and open the clicked card.
+While this behavior is not necessarily all that bad, it was not the intended behavior and hence needed to be fixed.

+After a little bit of digging it turned out the issue causing this problem had to do with state and how I was storing it for the various cards.
+The cards and state were stored as a list so whenever